Skip to Content

 What is the purpose of the Pink Tower in Montessori?

-The visual discrimination of the following dimensions are the focus of constructing the Pink Tower:
+The visual discrimination of the following dimensions is the focus of constructing the Pink Tower:

 • length